Steinhauer, Edmonton

-Steinhauer is a residential neighbourhood in SW Edmonton.
+Steinhauer is a residential neighbourhood in southwest Edmonton, Alberta, Canada.
 The neighbourhood is named for Henry Bird Steinhauer, a Methodist missionary who lived and worked in Alberta during the mid-1800s.

 The neighbourhood is bounded on the west by 111 Street, on the east by Calgary Trail, on the north by 34 Avenue.
 The boundary on the south is a utility corridor located just north of 29 Avenue.